The Informational Interview

 Below are some common questions that you can ask.
 You should modify and supplement these questions based on your advanced research on the person you interview and their company or organization.
-For more extensive list of questions, please see the book Informational Interviewing that is available in the Career Services office.
+For more extensive list of questions, please see the book Informational Interviewing that is available in the Career Center office.

 - What aspect of your job do you find most engaging?